-- A. Purpose: The investment committee serves as the staff resource to the Board of Trustee Finance Committee.
+The investment committee serves as the staff resource to the Board of A. Purpose:

+Trustee Finance Committee.
 The committee is responsible for seeking and reviewing banking proposals, monitoring the College's investment returns, preparing periodic financial reports, and recommending the purchase or divestment of investments.
 The committee establishes and maintains procedures for the receipt, deposit, and disbursement of monies which maximize the interest bearing investment of cash and minimize idle and non-productive cash balances.
-The committee serves the Trustees in support of the Board of Trustees assigned responsibilities set forth in Chapter 115DS, Article 58.6, Chapter 147, Article 86.10, and Chapter 159, Article 30. - B. Membership: President, Co-Chair Vice President of Finance & Administration, Co-Chair Vice President of Administration Director of Budgeting and Internal Controls Trustee Liaisons (2) - C. Authority: The committee is authorized to purchase and sell investment instruments as directed by the Finance Committee of the Board.
+The committee serves the Trustees in support of the Board of Trustees assigned responsibilities set forth in Chapter 115DS, Article 58.6, Chapter 147, Article 86.10, and

+Chapter 159, Article 30.

+В. Membership: President, Co-Chair

+Vice President of Finance, Co-Chair Vice President of Administration

+Director of Budgeting and Internal Controls

+Trustee Liaisons (2)

+C. Authority: The committee is authorized to purchase and sell investment instruments as directed by the Finance Committee of the Board.
-VI.
-Internal Control (EAGLE) and Identity Theft (Red-Flag) Committee

-A. Purpose: The committee is responsible for the institution's compliance with requirements of the State Governmental Accountability and Internal Control Act (EAGLE).
+Internal Control (EAGLE) and Identity Theft (Red-Flag) Committee requirements of the State Governmental Accountability and Internal Control Act (EAGLE).
 The committee assists business office staff in identifying risks and compensating controls that reduce the possibility of material misstatements and misappropriation of assets; identifying compliance requirements and correlating controls for federal programs/grants; and, recognizing opportunities to increase efficiency and effectiveness in College business processes and operations.

+The committee is responsible for the institution's compliance with A. Purpose:

 Complimentary with this strengthening internal control, the committee is directed to develop and implement such reasonable policies and procedures needed to protect students and employees from damages associated with the compromises of sensitive personal information.

+B. Membership: Vice President of Finance, Co-Chair

+Director of Budgeting and Internal Controls, Co-Chair

+Dean of Continuing Education Dean of Student Services Director of Financial Aid

+Coordinator of Law Enforcement/Juvenile Justice, Occupational Extension and Self-Supporting Programs, Defensive Driving

+Programs

+Payroll Officer/Accounts Receivable Coordinator Purchasing Agent/Auxiliary Services Coordinator

+Director of Computer Services

+Personnel Officer/Administrative Assistant to the President

+Registrar

-B. Membership: Vice President of Finance & Administration, Co-Chair Director of Budgeting and Internal Controls, Co-Chair Dean of Workforce Development & Continuing Education Dean of Student Services Director of Financial Aid Coordinator of Law Enforcement/Juvenile Justice, Occupational Extension and Self-Supporting Programs, Defensive Driving Programs Payroll Officer/Accounts Receivable Coordinator Purchasing Agent/Auxiliary Services Coordinator Director of Computer Services Personnel Officer/Administrative Assistant to the President Registrar C. Authority: The committee is authorized to make policy and procedure recommendations to the President's Council for consideration and adoption.
+C. Authority: The committee is authorized to make policy and procedure recommendations to the President's Council for consideration and adoption.